-- 1. Public Works is updating the Roadmap, which will be submitted to the Board of Supervisors for approval in October 2020.
-The following steps were taken to update the Roadmap: - Hosted a Roadmap Stakeholder Engagement meeting to receive input and feedback from attendees on the current initiatives. - Continued to develop community engagement strategies for public release of the revised Roadmap. - Continued implementing 2014 Roadmap initiatives focusing on organic waste management, illegal dumping, and recycling for:
+- Public Works is updating the 2014 Roadmap, which will be submitted to the Board of Supervisors for approval in October 2020.
+The following steps were taken to update the Roadmap: - Hosted a Roadmap Stakeholder Engagement webinar to receive input and feedback from attendees on the proposed updates to the Roadmap.
+This was the third of stakeholder engagement meeting. - Continued to develop community engagement strategies for public review of the revised Roadmap expected to be released in July 2020. - Continued implementing 2014 Roadmap initiatives focusing on organic waste management, illegal dumping, and recycling for: